 All procurement transactions shall be conducted in a manner to provide, to the maximum extent practical, open and free competition.
 The recipient shall be alert to organizational conflicts of interest or non-competitive practices among contractors that may restrict or eliminate competition or otherwise restrain trade.

-In order to ensure objective contract performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, invitations for bids, and/or requests for proposal should be excluded from competing for such procurements unless the contractor’s participation in specification development is acknowledged in the bid solicitation and approved by the Director of Center for Print Production and/or Facilities Purchasing Manager.
+In order to ensure objective contract performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, invitations for bids, and/or requests for proposal should be excluded from competing for such procurements unless the contractor’s participation in specification development is acknowledged in the bid solicitation and approved by the Director of the Procurement Department.

 Awards shall be made to the bidder/offer or whose bid/offer is responsive to the solicitation and is most advantageous to the recipient, price and other factors considered.
 Solicitations shall clearly set forth all requirements that the bidder/offer or must fulfill in order for his bid/offer to be evaluated by the recipient.
 Any and/or all bids/offerors may be rejected when it is in the recipients’ interest to do so.

 Ithaca College procurement procedures will assure the avoidance of purchasing unnecessary or duplicative items.
-The Director of Center for Print Production and/or Facilities Purchasing Manager are responsible for the disposition of all College surplus property.
+The Director of the Procurement Department is responsible for the disposition of all College surplus property.
 Therefore, they will maintain listings of surplus items against which to check procurement requirements for unnecessary duplication.
 If compatible items are available from College surplus, these items will be made available to the requesting department at no cost.
 Where appropriate, an analysis of lease and purchase alternatives shall be performed to determine which would be the most economical, practical procurement.

 Solicitations for goods and services shall be based upon a clear and accurate description of the technical requirements for the material, products or service to be procured.
 Such a description shall not, in competitive procurements, contain features which unduly restrict competition.
 “Brand name or equal” descriptions may be used as a means to define the performance or other salient requirements of procurement, and when so used, the specific features of the named brand which must be met by bidders/offerors shall be clearly specified.

 Positive efforts will be made by the recipients to utilize small business and minority-owned business sources of supplies and services.
-The Director of Center for Print Production and/or Facilities Purchasing Manager will actively solicit such special category suppliers and provide them with equal opportunity to qualify as a competitive, responsible contractor.
+The Director of the Procurement Department will actively solicit such special category suppliers and provide them with equal opportunity to qualify as a competitive, responsible contractor.

 Contracts shall be made only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of a proposed procurement.
 Consideration shall be given to such matters as contractor integrity, record of past performance, financial and technical resources, or accessibility to other necessary resources.